dextr-cloud/dextr-docs/docs/_pages/troubleshooting.md

 For Issues with Reports, Verify that:
 - S3 bucket permissions are set correctly
-- Dextr settings - Instance details - Reporting bucket is set correctly
+- ConnectPath settings - Instance details - Reporting bucket is set correctly
 - Permissions are enabled in the users' security profile

 For Issues with User creation, Verify that: